Annette Mirabal, LCSW, LADAC, CMHIMP

 Monique is a Licensed Master Social Worker in Texas and New Mexico and is currently under clinical supervision.
 Originally from Houston,

 Texas, she has been serving the community for over 20 years in schools, community mobile-based, home-based care, outpatient, dialysis, hospitals, and transitional housing facilities.
 She has worked with children, adolescents, adults, elderly, volunteers, incarcerated and persons on death row, cancer and trauma patients, the transgender community, individuals with severe mental illness, individuals struggling with substance use, and the military community especially veterans.
-Monique is formally trained and has utilized the following modalities in working with clients: Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Cognitive Processing Therapy - Trauma (CPT), Motivational Interviewing (MI), Trauma-Informed, Non-violent Crisis Intervention, Prolonged Grief Disorder Therapy (PGDT), and Eye Movement Desensitization Reprocessing Therapy (EMDR).
+Monique is formally trained and has utilized the following modalities in working with clients: Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Cognitive Processing Therapy - Trauma (CPT), Motivational Interviewing (MI), Trauma-Informed, Non-violent Crisis Intervention, Prolonged Grief Disorder Therapy (PGDT), Mental Health Integrative Medicine, and Eye Movement Desensitization Reprocessing Therapy (EMDR).

 Monique is also licensed as a Substance Abuse Associate (LSAA) in New Mexico working with clients that are struggling with alcohol, methamphetamines, and/or fentanyl.
 Monique has extensive experience in working with the military/ veteran population.